Skip to main content

 What is BMI?

-Its modern use as a clinical screening indicator was formalised by the WHO in the 1990s.
-It's widely used today because it's easy to calculate from two measurements anyone can take at home — not because it's the best measure of body composition.
+Its modern use as a clinical screening indicator was formalized by the WHO in the 1990s.
+It's widely used today because it's easy to calculate from two measurements anyone can take at home, not because it's the best measure of body composition.

 WHO classifications